qnarch/TetrisSlinger-docs/tetrislib.rst

 **Tetrislib** is a python 3 library which one can use to play the classical game `Tetris`_.
-This library consists of a :py:class:`Board` and its :py:class:`Action`:s; the Action's purpose is to control the Board.
+This library consists of a :py:class:`Board` and its :py:class:`Action`:s; the Action's purpose is to manipulate the Board.
 The user are able to implement their own Action's using inheritance.

 The purpose of this document